towolf/towolf.github.com/docs/PsychBasic/KbName.markdown

     \* If no argument is supplied then KbName waits one second and then calls KbCheck.
 KbName then returns a cell array holding the names of all keys which were down at the time of the KbCheck call.
-The one\-second delay preceeding the call to KbCheck avoids catching the
+The one-second delay preceeding the call to KbCheck avoids catching the
     <return\> keypress used to execute the KbName function.

   \* If arg is 'UnifyKeyNames', KbName will switch its internal naming
-    scheme from the operating system specific scheme \(which was used in the old Psychtoolboxes on MacOS\-9 and on Windows\) to the MacOS\-X naming scheme, thereby allowing to use one common naming scheme for all operating systems, increasing portability of scripts.
+    scheme from the operating system specific scheme \(which was used in the old Psychtoolboxes on MacOS-9 and on Windows\) to the MacOS-X naming scheme, thereby allowing to use one common naming scheme for all operating systems, increasing portability of scripts.
 It is recommended to call KbName\('UnifyKeyNames'\); at the beginning of each